-Lake Point Community Association sponsors the Annual Easter Egg Hunt, 4th of July Breakfast & Lake Point Days.
+Lake Point Community Association sponsors the Annual Easter Egg Hunt, Food Trucks 4 Kids, Movie Series, Lake Point Days & Fall Festival.

 The Lake Point parade was a tradition that started back in the 1970's or earlier.
 It was the primary that was in charge, and each primary teacher would come up with a theme for their class.
 The route started at the same corner, but went the opposite direction, to the old rock church.
 And long before community days were popular, Lake Point had weekly volleyball games, Easter Egg hunts at Adobe Rock and campouts at Howard and Clarine Davies' backyard, complete with potluck dinners and breakfast.

 That's how they first tried to keep our community close, with everyone knowing their neighbors, working and playing together, watching out for each other.

 Another early celebration was held at the grist mill.
 We did history tours, had games, walked on stilts and had dinner.
 There may have been some dancing after dinner to.
 One year we even pulled handcarts to the grist mill -- around pioneer day - - and then partied together there.

 I believe that the first official Lake Point Town Celebration was in 1999.
 We printed up a brown t-shirt with the Welcome to Lake Point sign on it.
 We did it at the church, serving breakfast.
 And the cultural hall was filled with displays about LP history.
 The primary did a few games.
 We had a history tour around town - Adobe rock, the old rock church, Yates spring, etc.